 Sticky Bottom Syndrome

 Sticky Bottom Syndrome occurs when the rabbit is producing too many caecotrophs (a particular type of dropping that rabbits re-digest).
-Caecotrophs are dark, look moist and are sticky so they can easily get stuck on the hairs around a rabbit's bottom leaving it permanently dirty.
-The most likely cause is a diet that is too rich.
-The solution is to cut down on pellets or rabbit mix and increase the amount of hay (fibre) in its diet.
-It could also happen if your rabbit has become overweight and it is unable to reach round to clean its fur.
-If you suspect this you should start to exercise your rabbit and adjust its diet.
-It's probably best to speak to a vet about this.
-As soon as there is any sign of a sticky bottom, try to solve the problem as it can start to attract flies that can not only make your rabbit's life unpleasant but can ultimately be fatal if Flystrike occurs.
-For more information about a rabbits digestive system click here.
+Caecotrophs are dark, look moist and are sticky so they can easily get stuck on the hairs around a rabbit's bottom, leaving it permanently dirty.
+The most likely cause is that the diet is too rich.
+The solution is to cut down on pellets or rabbit mix and increase the amount of hay (fibre) in the diet.

 VHD (Viral Haemorrhage Disease)

 This is another disease that was introduced into wild rabbits as a way of controlling their numbers.
 It only appeared in Britain in 1992 and is just as nasty as Myxomatosis.
 Annual vaccination is the best weapon against this disease.
 VHD is an incredibly quick disease; if your rabbit does contract it there will probably not even be enough time to take it to a vet.

 Worms can set up home in your rabbit - you may notice them in your rabbit’s droppings, or around it’s anus.
 A rabbit-friendly wormer will rid your pet of them.